Showing posts with label partial shade hikes. Show all posts

 -Restrooms: Available year-round

--Exercise Area (Lymbery St.): Stay active with an exercise zone located right next to the park's parking lot
+-Exercise Area (Lymbery St.): Stay active with a free exercise zone located right next to the park's parking lot.

 -Fishing Pier: Spend a relaxing day fishing from the pier.
-Fishing permit.
+Fishing permit required.

--Benches: Plenty of seating along the lake for bird watching and enjoying the scenery.
+-Benches: Plenty of seating along the lake for bird watching and beautiful scenery.

 -Dog Park (south side of lake on Eastshore Dr.): Gated & off leash.
 Muddy when wet.

--Picnic Areas: Plenty of shaded spots under trees for ideal for picnics.
+-Picnic Areas: Plenty of shaded spots under trees ideal for picnics.

 Notes